CRM: A definition

 Adopting a CRM solution and integrating it into as many teams in your company helps change that.

-It will create a more streamlined experience for customers as they move through the funnel, as different teams using the same tool will have access to the same customer data.
+It will create a more streamlined experience for customers as they move through the funnel, as different teams using the same tool will have access to the same customer information.

 Crucial CRM features to look for